 To confirm a booked place you must pay in full within the time frame stipulated on the booking form.
 We will not hold your place for longer than this time.
-Payment may be made through the secure online card facility (inclusive of a 2.9% + 0.30) or offline, by internet bank transfer, cheque or cash.
+Payment may be made through the secure online card facility (inclusive of a 2.9% + 0.30), internet bank transfer, or cash.

 Successful applicants for all the year-long courses are required to confirm their place on acceptance with a non-refundable $500 deposit.
 The balance of course fees owing must be paid by the date stipulated, prior to the commencement of the course start date, unless otherwise agreed.
 Time payments, either weekly, monthly or at lump sum intervals are subject to an additional $100.00 [+GST] administration fee.
 All course costs are GST inclusive

 CANCELLATION BY US

 If we cancel a course, you will be notified no less than 2 days before the course start date.
 You may choose to transfer the cost to an alternative course or receive a full refund, to be administered within 10 days of the course cancellation.